mozilla-extensions/searchengine-devtools/scripts/README.md

 To upload a file:

-* The script assumes that the file is in the location `services/settings/dumps/main/search-config.json` relative to where you run it.
+* The script assumes that you are in the top level of mozilla central.
-This can be changed near the top of the file.
-* Comment or uncomment the relevant three lines for API_ENDPOINT to select stage or production as the upload target.
+* You may need to install the `requests` library (Ex. `pip install requests`).
+* Run `python path/to/upload.py` and it will give you instructions on a list of arguments to provide.
+* Run `python path/to/upload.py` again with the required arguments `-s {dev,stage,prod}` and `-c COLLECTION` and it will ask for `Enter Authentication Header (copy from site)`.
 * Sign into staging or production, near the top-right of the screen select the clipboard icon ("Copy Authentication Header").
-* Paste that header value into the `AUTH=""` section near the top of the file, e.g. `AUTH="Bearer <thekey>"`.
+* Paste that header value into the terminal and press enter.
-* Run the upload with `python path/to/upload.py`.
 * Answer yes or no to upload the various engine details.
 * Once uploaded, to see the changes on the preview channel of remote settings, you'll need to request review on the remote settings search-config UI.